It Turns Out Kellyanne Conway's Husband Was Behind The "Mourning In America" Attack Ad

 Ultimately, the video points out that Trump bailed out Wall Street, but not Main Street, referring to the people from more humble backgrounds across America who are in need of help from the government.
 “There’s mourning in America, and under the leadership of Donald Trump, our country is weaker, and sicker, and poorer,” the video says as it fades out, adding, “Americans are asking, if we have another four years like this, will there even be an America?”

-Since the video was released yesterday, Trump has repeatedly fired back on Twitter, calling Conway "Moonface" and picking apart each pac member.
+Since the video was released yesterday, Trump has repeatedly fired back on Twitter, calling Conway the racist slur of "Moonface" and picking apart each pac member.
 “A group of RINO Republicans who failed badly 12 years ago, then again 8 years ago, and then got BADLY beaten by me, a political first timer, 4 years ago, have copied (no imagination) the concept of an ad from Ronald Reagan ...
 You see, these loser types don’t care about 252 new Federal Judges, 2 great Supreme Court Justices, a rebuilt military, a protected 2nd Amendment, biggest EVER Tax & Regulation cuts, and much more.”

 "Mourning in America" is the closest thing to an anti-endorsement Trump has ever gotten from his own party — and it even aired between segments of Tucker Carlson's show.
 Despite Trump's attack on the attack, Kellyanne’s husband George Conway is not backing down — and he’s not apologizing to the President, either.
-In fact, he welcomed Trump's criticism, signing off on his tweets with his new moniker: Moonface.
+In fact, he welcomed Trump's criticism, and refused to let even a racist moniker silence him.

 Advertisement